 |Mikhail Kalashnikov a few weeks before his death during a high-profile speech|

 The AK-47 assault rifle was designed by a Soviet tank Commander Mikhail Kalashnikov in 1946, the first practical prototype began state trials in 1947 and in 1948 full production started.
 There are about 75 million AK-47 rifles and 200 million various Kalashnikov AK-variant in the world today one for every 35 people.
 According to Michael Hodges the author of AK47: The Story of the People’s Gun.

 There are more Kalashnikov rifles or its variants in the world than all other assault rifles combined.
 More than 50 countries produce the rifle either legally or otherwise with China (Type-56) at the top.

-The international average price of a Kalashnikov rifle or its alternative is about $500 although in Africa, the price is relatively cheaper especially in a conflict zones since the supply is abundant.
+The international average price of a Kalashnikov rifle or its alternative is about $500 although, in Africa, the price is relatively cheaper especially in conflict zones since the supply is abundant.